kaymanb/todc/todc-utils/README.md

 # todc-utils

-Utilities for working with distributed systems.
+Utilities for writing and testing distributed algorithms.